Nigeria’s New Tax Laws: Do You Pay Tax on Money Earned Abroad?

 Special Rules for Employment Income Abroad

 If you work for a foreign employer while living abroad but are still a Nigerian tax resident, your salary is generally taxable in Nigeria.
-However, there’s an important exception:
+Your foreign employment income is exempt from Nigerian tax if ALL of these conditions are met:

 1. You spend at least 183 days working abroad